A Timeline of Historical Events.

 - July 28: Newhall Tunnel cut away, replaced by Sierra Highway.

 - September 9: Buck McKeon, Santa Clarita's first mayor, born in Tujunga/Los Angeles.

-- November 30: Supervisors put contruction of jail at Wayside Farms in Castaic to bid (later called Pitchess Detention Center).
+- December 5: Supervisors award construction contract for jail at Wayside Farms in Castaic (later called Pitchess Detention Center).

 - Auto racing starts at Bonelli Stadium in Saugus (later Saugus Speedway).